tasmota/docs/docs/Getting-Started.md

 !!! danger
     Some adapters can be switched between 3.3V and 5V for the data pins, but still provide 5V on the power pin which will irreparably destroy your device.
 You **MUST** make sure the data (RX and TX) and VCC pins are set for 3.3V.

-[NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) and [D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) (Pro/Lite) boards have a micro USB upload port and don't require an adapter.
+Some devices, such as [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU), [D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) or [M5Stack products](https://m5stack.com/), have an USB upload port and the serial-to-USB adapter built in.

 #### Soldering Tools
 To solder you'll of course need a soldering iron, soldering tin and some flux.
 If you're new to soldering check out some soldering tutorial videos while you're at it.

-If you're intimidated by soldering you could get away with holding the headers with jumper wires in the pin holes during flashing but it is not a fool proof process and flashing might fail.
+If you're intimidated by soldering there are 3D printed jigs available for different modules and devices.
+At worst, you could get away with holding the headers tightly with jumper wires in pin holes during flashing but it is not a foolproof process and flashing might fail.

 #### Jumper wires

 You could use any kind of wire but [jumper wires](http://blog.sparkfuneducation.com/what-is-jumper-wire) (also called DuPont wires) are more practical than soldering and desoldering.